The Best 12 Hamstring Exercises Unleashed: Boost Flexibility & Strength

 Hamstring Stretch Variations

-While not technically a hamstring exercise, stretching is important for flexibility and injury prevention.
+While not technically a hamstring exercises, stretching is important for flexibility and injury prevention.
 Perform these after workouts when muscles are warm.

 Seated hamstring stretch: